Troubleshoot Your Second Life Connection

 If the times for COX were long or showing lost packets then the problem would be with my ISP.
 I can complain to them.

 If the long times and loast packets were in the backbone, Above.net, I would complain to my ISP and SL.
 In a way the backbone is the ISP for COX and SL.
 You may have more backbone providers showing.
 I’m routing from San Diego to San Jose, a short hop.
-However many you have your only contact point is your ISP and SL.
+However some may have more or fewer services between your ISP and SL.

-If the long times and lost packets are in the Linden Lab hops, I would complain to SL and include the output or tracert in the trouble ticket.
+If the long times and lost packets are in the Linden Lab hops, I would complain to SL and include the output of tracert in the trouble ticket.

 Fixing Your End